Alishbaa-amjad/AI-ML/Netsol/week-5/README.md

 ## 🙌 Author

 **Alishba Amjad**
-BS Computer Science (Final Semester)
+BS Computer Science

 ---

 ## ⭐ Acknowledgment

-This project was completed as part of a university assignment to understand **data distributions and statistical analysis**.
+This project was completed as part of a NetSol assignment to understand **data distributions and statistical analysis**.

 ---